-If you are someone who lives with a mental health challenge, and you are on Twitter, I invite you to follow the #MentalHealthDailyCheckin hashtag.
+If you are someone who lives with a mental health challenge, and you are on Mastodon, LinkedIn, or Instagram, I invite you to follow the #MentalHealthDailyCheckin hashtag.

-- I will be tweeting regularly using this hashtag on my own mental health challenges.
+- I will be sharing regularly using this hashtag on my own mental health challenges.
 Likely not every day, but as many days as I can.
-These tweets may sometimes be as simple as “struggling today” or “feeling hopeful” or “I feel like I have been isolating too much” and stuff like that.
+These posts may sometimes be as simple as “struggling today” or “feeling hopeful” or “I feel like I have been isolating too much” and stuff like that.
 Nothing fancy.

-- I will encourage anyone else who lives with mental health challenges that feels comfortable sharing publicly to tweet using this hashtag as well.
+- I will encourage anyone else who lives with mental health challenges that feels comfortable sharing publicly to join me in using this hashtag as well.
 Don’t worry about the “Daily” part here.
-There is no need or expectation to tweet a certain number of times or on any kind of schedule.
+There is no need or expectation to post a certain number of times or on any kind of schedule.

 - My hope is that people that don’t have the time/energy/inclination to have a blog, podcast, book, or some other more formal means of sharing their experiences will see this as a low-effort opportunity to help normalize mental health related conversations.

-- My other hope is that people who are feeling isolated and alone in their struggles will see this as a low-effort opportunity to see actual evidence (in the form of tweets) showing that there are others dealing with mental health challenges.
+- My other hope is that people who are feeling isolated and alone in their struggles will see this as a low-effort opportunity to see actual evidence (in the form of social media posts) showing that there are others dealing with mental health challenges.
 There are others who can relate.
 That they are NOT alone.

 If you have other ideas for guidelines that are not listed here, please let me know in the comments.

-- Twitter, regardless of hashtags, is not a substitute for getting appropriate help from medical and mental health professionals.
+- Social Media, regardless of hashtags, is not a substitute for getting appropriate help from medical and mental health professionals.

-- Please do not pressure anyone (including yourself) to tweet.
-Following the hashtag without posting tweets is ABSOLUTELY FINE.
+- Please do not pressure anyone (including yourself) to post.
+Following the hashtag without posting is ABSOLUTELY FINE.

 - Please do not use the hashtag for marketing purposes.
 If you abuse the hashtag for your own personal gain, you will most certainly get blocked and alienate people that might otherwise be interested in what you have to offer.

 - Please do not @/mention anyone that has not already shared publicly about their mental health challenges.
-If someone you know lives with a mental health challenge, it is up to THEM, not YOU, to decided how much they share and where.
+If someone you know lives with a mental health challenge, it is up to THEM, not YOU, to decided what, if anything, they want to share.

 - Sharing about coping skills that help you is OK.
 For example, “I have been practicing Mindfulness lately and found it easier to hold a small object to focus on while I do it” can be helpful.

 - However, this is not the place for providing advice.
-If you find yourself including “you should do X” or “you need to do Y” in your tweet, then it is probably a good sign that tweet is not a good fit for this effort.
+If you find yourself including “you should do X” or “you need to do Y” in your post, then it is probably a good sign that post is not a good fit for this effort.

 Background for this idea